iamnotnato/alx-system_engineering-devops/0x01-shell_permissions/README.md

   * File : [10-mirror_permissions](./10-mirror_permissions)
   * Required : A script that sets the mode of the file hello the same as olleh’s mode.

-> 💡*Idiom : To consider, realize, or admit one's own failing or culpability in relation to some issue.*
+> ✍️ *Idiom : To consider, realize, or admit one's own failing or culpability in relation to some issue.*
 <br>

 * **11. Directories**